Luismd2025/MonitoringCPU-RAM-NET/README.md

    # Notes

+ - In the folder **"ScreenShot evidence project running"** you will find screenshots, they shown the different states and the project in running state
  - The **(ISSUES)** segment tab in this repository contains all the steps from 0 to the end with issues and steps during the process of this project creation, this can be used as a guide in case it is needed.
 Added   screenshot with the project running to take reference.
  - This repository was created to accomplish the final task project of a practical training series developed for the SRE Academy.
  - The main purpose is to create an application that can create alerts and also be monitored in prometheus and grafana